What Are the Best Practices for Establishing Safety Accountabilities?

 I added the bold to emphasize the most important elements of this paragraph.

-The accountable executive has ultimate responsibility for implementation and maintenance of SMS program.
+The accountable executive has ultimate responsibility for implementation and maintenance of the aviation SMS.

 Establishing the accountable executive is an easy requirement to satisfy.
 Accountable executives are usually a: